What Is a Social Media Kit for a Logo?

 - Provide do-not-alter reminders like “don’t stretch” and “don’t recolor outside approved options”

-If you work with agencies or freelancers, include a brief handoff note explaining your approval workflow.
-That reduces back-and-forth and speeds up campaign production.
+If you work with agencies, add a brief handoff note.
+Explain your approval workflow.
+That cuts back-and-forth and speeds up campaigns.

-Over time, you can refine the kit based on real posts that performed well.
-Social usage is a living system - your kit should evolve as your templates and platforms change.
+Over time, refine the kit based on real posts.
+Social usage changes.
+Your kit should evolve with your templates and platforms.

 Common mistakes when creating a social media logo kit